-BMW's 5-series launch helps drive forecast-beating second quarter profit
+BMW's 5-series launch helps drive forecast-beating second-quarter profit

 Politicians and auto executives in Germany on Wednesday agreed to update the engine management software in 5.3 million diesel vehicles in an attempt to cut pollution and avert outright bans of diesel cars from cities such as Stuttgart.

+The share of diesel engine cars at BMW has fallen to 35.4 percent of new deliveries worldwide, and 61 percent of sales in Germany, from a level of 37 percent and 65 percent in 2016.

+BMW has made adequate provisions for a possible decline in residual values of diesel cars, the company said, adding that currently BMW is not seeing any residual value declines.

-Reporting by Edward Taylor; Editing by Maria Sheahan and Susan Thomas
+Reporting by Edward Taylor; Editing by Susan Thomas and David Evans